We planned our visit to Sri Lanka mainly because we were ‘in the area’ after visiting India and Maldives.

 Good Food and Good Beer

-When we got to our hotel, we put our bags down and headed straight for the restaurant.
-We wanted a good meal and a cold beer.
-We had just arrived from spending 2+ weeks in dry states and countries (south India and Maldives) and we really wanted a cold beer.
+When we got to our hotel, we put our bags down and headed straight for the restaurant for good meal.
+After spending 2+ weeks in dry states in India and our dry island on the Maldives, we were looking forward to a cold beer.
 The food choices were plentiful at our hotels in Colombo and the service was extremely attentive.
 Outside of Colombo and further south, we were delighted to have the same great food choices and helpful service.

 Getting out of Colombo

-We enjoyed our hotels and our time in Colombo.
-Honestly, we loved being in a functional big city after being in India and Maldives.
+Our hotel stays and time in Colombo was so enjoyable we could have just stayed.
+It was amazing to be in a functional big city after our time in India and the Maldives.
 Colombo is a big, bustling city where things work well.
 Uber is available, meals will be pleasant, and there are so many architecturally stunning buildings to take in.
-Instead of hitting the museums, we hit the malls both for air conditioning and to see how the locals live.
+Instead of hitting the museums, we went to the malls both for air conditioning and to see how the locals live.
 The shopping in Colombo was pretty fantastic.
 I’m not a big shopper, but I do go nuts for local (Odel), organic or handmade products and there was plenty of those available in Colombo.
 Books were also cheap and I regret not picking up several for our kids.
-Next visit will include the museums.
-Take 2-4 days and enjoy the city and then get out and discover the rest of Sri Lanka.
+The next visit to Sri Lanka will include the museums.
+For this trip, we took 2-4 days and enjoy the city and then got out and discovered more of Sri Lanka.

 Taking the Buses and Trains

 Okay, this one was harder with kids.
-I could not prepare them for the possible misery that lie ahead.
-Trains and buses can be hours of standing if a seat is not available.
-There’s really no other way to travel besides the train or bus.
+I could not prepare them for the possible misery ahead.
+Trains and buses can be hours of standing if a seat is not available and there’s really no other way to travel besides the train or bus.
 What a nutty experience though!
-Our children will never forget how uncomfortable they were standing, squished on the train followed by how grateful they were to later score a seat.
+Our children will never forget how uncomfortable they were standing, squished on the train followed by how grateful they were to later score a seat on a bus until that also become squishy.
 I stood for the entire 3+ hour train ride while wearing a 45L backpack.
-We met nice people on the way and had some great conversations.
-We made it work.
+We met nice people on the way and had some great conversations so it worked out.

 We had a fun time visiting the beaches near Mirissa and Weligama.
 The waters were great and the kids felt safe trying to learn to boogie board.
 Mirissa had a fun vibe and we could’ve spent more time there, but we were pretty happy to be staying at the Aussie Swiss Beach Resort – my Trip advisor here.
 No sponsored links here, we just liked these folks.